Where Visual Speech Meets Language: VSP-LLM Framework for Efficient and Context-Aware Visual Speech Processing: Experiment

 \subsubsection{Effectiveness of Rich Context Modeling}

-We have developed a unified model incorporating Large Language Models (LLMs) to leverage their advanced context modeling capabilities.
+We have developed a unified model incorporating LLMs to leverage their advanced context modeling capabilities.
 Therefore, in this section, we conduct a qualitative experiment to demonstrate the effectiveness of the proposed VSP-LLM in handling homophenes, a challenging problem that requires substantial context understanding to accurately identify homophenes.
 Figure \ref{fig:3} shows several transcription examples obtained from AV-HuBERT and our model, illustrating how our proposed method accurately generates words by considering the entire context of a sentence.
-For instance, in a homophene case, AV-HuBERT incorrectly transcribes "barrow", a word that looks similar on the lips visually but differs in meaning from “marrow”.
-On the other hand, our method correctly generates "marrow", leading to complete the accurate phrase "bone marrow" in the context of describing a cancer treatment process.
-Similarly, AV-HuBERT's transcription of "hair" is contextually inappropriate for a sentence discussing considerations regarding building systems.
-Our method, however, accurately outputs "air," resulting in the correct phrase "air system".
+For instance, in a homophene case, AV-HuBERT incorrectly transcribes "i", a word which visually resembles "eye" on the lips, but differs in meaning.
+On the other hand, our method correctly generates "eye", successfully completing the idiom "eye to eye" to describe mutual understanding between individuals.
+Similarly, AV-HuBERT's transcription of "write" is contextually inappropriate for a sentence discussing teaching the physical skill of riding a bike.
+Our method, however, accurately outputs "ride" resulting in the correct phrase "ride a bike".
 Also, we can observe similar results in the other cases, not the homophene problem only.
-For example, the proposed method can generate the word “planetary” in the context of asking about the relationship between greenhouse gases and “planetary”.
+For example, the proposed method can generate the word “composite” according to standard English usage, unlike AV-HuBERT, which erroneously outputs "compositive".
 These results corroborate that our approach can more effectively comprehend contextual clues and generate more precise and natural answers, due to the integration of LLM.

 Additionally, we evaluate the VSR performance across various video length segments to explore the effectiveness of LLM in handling long speech.
 Figure \ref{fig:4} shows that WER decreases as video length increases.
-Notably, our proposed method exhibits outstanding recognition performance, with a WER of 13.9\% on videos longer than 6 seconds.
+Notably, our proposed method exhibits outstanding recognition performance, with a WER of 12.9\% on videos longer than 6 seconds.
 Furthermore, our method demonstrates consistent performance improvements as the length of the video increases, compared to other methods.
 It indicates the effectiveness of LLM's context modeling in longer video utterances, which demand a more comprehensive understanding of context.